The Boys

 But The Boys itself may corrupt in a different sort of way.

-And if these so-called superheroes don’t deserve the title, the show’s actual heroes aren’t always a lot better.
+And if these so-called superheroes don’t deserve their title, the show’s actual heroes aren’t always a lot better.
 In the very first episode, they kill a supe and then spend much of the next two episodes trying to dispose of the body.
 When your protagonists are led by a guy called The Butcher, you know you’re in some pretty murky territory.

 The show’s more serious social commentary comes with plenty of issues, too.
 The Boys critiques everything quintessentially American, if you will—or, at least, the idyllic vision of America pushed in the 1950s.
 As such, religion becomes a critical focus of this deeply cynical show.
-Perhaps the best illustration comes from Starlight, whose real name is Annie: She starts Season 1 as an innocent Christian—a one-time member of the so-called Capes for Christ movement—who has some legitimate questions about the faith she was raised with.
+Perhaps the best illustration comes from Starlight, whose real name is Annie: She starts Season 1 as an innocent Christian—a one-time member of the so-called Capes for Christ movement—who has some legitimate questions about the faith she was raised in.
 By later seasons, she sees her former faith as bankrupt as the rest of America’s institutions.

 “I should’ve done a lot more stuff [when I was younger],” Annie confesses to a fellow supe, “because there is nothing up there.
 There’s nobody in the sky watching over us.
 Not God, not Homelander, not anybody.
 It’s all just … lies.”